EpicOrange/riichi_advanced/documentation/documentation_json.md

       ]
     }

 Now the game will end in an exhaustive draw when there are no more tiles.
-However, the second action will still fire, and crash the game.
+However, the second action `draw` will still fire, and crash the game.
 So we need to negatively condition `draw` on `no_tiles_remaining`.
 Any condition can be negated by prepending the string `"not_"` to it:

     "after_turn_change": {
       "actions": [